sohjnthn/For-own-learning/README.md

 Therefore, there is no need to re-create a new Java project.

+Similarly, Android Studio, and Eclipse, for the imported IntelliJ IDEA Project "Selenium_Tutorial", would always click on the next partialLinkText (weblink) for the (Microsoft) Edge Canary smartphone application for the Microsoft Bing search results webpage, instead of the correct partialLinkText (weblink) for the desktop Google Chrome web browser - Microsoft Bing search results web page.

+Android Studio, and Eclipse are able to display the build.gradle files, so there is no issue for adding; or removing dependencies.

 The methods
 1. public static String takeScreenshot(WebDriver driver) throws IOException { ... } - Only use this public static String method for the page Java classes
 2. public static String currentLocalDateTimeWithDdMmYyFormat() throws IOException { ... } - Only use this public static String method for the main Java classes which call the new page Java classes objects